hunt-genes/SMED8020/R_Unix_Intro/README.md

 By the end of this module, you will be able to:

 - Navigate the Ubuntu Terminal (command line interface)
+- Creating files using the `vim` text editor
 - Execute command-line programs including **bash functions**, **PLINK**, and **R**
 - Understand how R fits into a terminal-based data analysis workflow
 - Run a basic R script from the Terminal using input and output files